People

 Tobias Hägerland is Docent in New Testament Studies and Senior Lecturer in Religious Studies and Theology at the University of Gothenburg.
 His current research is focused on early second-century Christian texts, especially the Pastoral Epistles.
 As part of the research program, he will investigate the roles played by apocalyptic notions in the so-called parting of the ways between Judaism and Christianity.

-Tormod Johansen is a researcher in Public Law at the Department of Law, University of Gothenburg.
+Tormod Johansen is Associate Senior Lecturer in Public Law at the Department of Law, University of Gothenburg.
 He works on in constitutional and administrative law, legal theory, and political theology.
 For At the End of the World, Johansen continues his work from the End of Law project.
 He investigates underlying dogmata in today’s secular legal theories that are latently concerned with the threat of anarchy in their bases, particularly in the work of Thomas Hobbes.

 Katharina Keim is a research fellow in Jewish Studies at Lund University.
 Her research focuses broadly on the development of the Jewish tradition in post-Biblical literature; the early interactions between Judaism, Christianity, and Islam; and the development of Jewish book culture.
 For At the End of the World, Keim will investigate the relationships between early apocalyptic traditions in these three religions and modern contemporary national political discourses around normative nationalist identity/ies, belonging, interreligious relations, and responses to crises and apocalyptic ideas.